aimrt.rpc

 enable_filters: []

-The local type RPC backend is an official RPC backend provided by AimRT, used for requesting RPCs from other modules within the same process.
-It automatically determines whether the Client and Server are in the same Pkg and optimizes performance accordingly.
+The local type Rpc backend is an Rpc backend officially provided by AimRT, used to request RPCs provided by other modules in the same process.
+It automatically determines whether the Client and Server are within the same Pkg to apply various performance optimizations.
 All its configuration items are as follows:

 Node